 Make up Class Policy

 Drop in classes are only available to STARSkate participants.
-Fees are $20 for non-members or $15 for members.
+Fees are $25 for non-members or $18 for members.
 Skaters may do up to a maximum of 12 drop ins per season.
-All skaters (members and non-members) must get permission from the Skating Director (firstname.lastname@example.org) BEFORE they come to drop in.
-All skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before doing a drop in.
+All skaters (members and non-members) must get permission from the Skating Director (firstname.lastname@example.org) BEFORE they come to drop in, and must also purchase drop in tickets in advance.
+All skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before requesting a drop in.

 Program Assistant Policy

 StarSkate participants who have passed Star 3 Freeskate, are over the age of 10 years old, and/or have been approved by the CanSkate Coordinator, are highly encouraged to become Program Assistants.
 This provides skaters with valuable leadership opportunities and supports the Club to offer a strong CanSkate program which is vital to the overall success of the Club.

 As per Skate Canada guidelines, Program Assistants are considered volunteers and not paid employees.
 Program Assistants must attend a required training session in September and January, sign up to contribute to a minimum of one class per week and find a replacement Program Assistant if they cannot attend their assigned day.

 Program Assistants will be recognized by issuing a credit to their account in the amount of $5 – $7 per class, based on experience as determined by the CanSkate Coordinator.
 This amount will be credited to their account in January, April and July of each skating season.
 Senior Program Assistants who meet the Skate Canada guidelines to become a CanSkate coach, can choose to have their credits applied to CanSkate coach training program costs or any other training programs offered by Skate Canada.